Unconditional Love, The Facts

 As with anything of fundamental importance, either it is true for you, or it is not.
 Either you have experienced such love — or somewhere smouldering in your bones, sense that it is in reach — or you haven’t.
 Either the facts of unconditional love will strike you as silly, made-up, an exercise in creative expression, or there will be a tang of truth in them.

-This study was carried out by a team of experts in the burgeoning field of Unconditional Love Studies.
+This study was carried out by a team of experts in the burgeoning field of ABSOLUTE SCIENCE.
 These experts, trained in rupturing acts of insane generosity, daily hour-long orgasms of sublime clarity, sweeping the room as it should be done, letting go of moodies and having-to-be-right and knuckling down for years in service to the greater good, were sent into the field to investigate attitudes towards unconditional love and experiences of it.
 They made strange and delightful discoveries.